Narayan Rane: Bharatiya Janata Party

+Member of Parliament, Lok Sabha from Ratnagiri-Sindhudurg Lok Sabha as a BJP candidate.

 Newspaper Prahaar

 Rane launched the Marathi daily Prahaar on 8 October 2008, under the ownership of Rane Prakashan Pvt.
 Ltd. While he serves as the Consulting Editor, journalist Madhukar Bhave is the editor of the newspaper.

 Controversies

 In August 2011, Urban Development Deputy Secretary BK Gahart claimed in a deposition before the inquiry committee investigating the Adarsh Housing Society scam that while Rane was Chief Minister in the 1999 Shiv Sena-BJP ministry, he expedited a land allocation at the behest of Adarsh Housing Society.
 The BJP-Sena opposition unsuccessfully campaigned for Rane's resignation as Industry Minister, but when the inquiry committee completed its report in April 2013, indicting four former Chief Ministers of Maharashtra, Rane was not included.

 In August 2021, while traveling under the BJP Jan Ashirwad Yatra initiative (a program under which Modi ministers traveled their home constituencies and regions), Rane claimed Uddhav Thackeray, the Chief Minister of Maharashtra following the 2019 Maharashtra political crisis, forgot the year of India's independence during an Independence Day speech, requiring prompting by an aide.
 Rane went on to declare that, "Had I been there, I would have given him a slap."
 Maharashtra Police arrested Rane in Ratnagiri on 24 August.
 A court conditionally granted him bail the following day.

 In February 2022, an F.I.R. was registered against Rane for allegedly making defamatory and false statements about Disha Salian's death.